rkotze/rkotze.github.io/_drafts/2019-10-21-bcrypt-and-exclude-host-node-modules.md

   apk del make gcc g++ python
 ```

 This will install all the prerequisites needed for Bcrypt, then install node_modules and then _compile Bcrypt_.
-Afters it will remove the prerequisites to keep the docker image small as possible.
+Afterwards it will remove the prerequisites to keep the docker image small as possible.

 ### Solution to second problem, Bcrypt compiled against different OS